Get an Expeditions kit

 |Best Buy Education||USA, Canada|

-Note: Best Buy Education is currently the only reseller of AR-compatible kits.
+Note: Best Buy Education and RedboxVR are currently the only resellers of AR-compatible Expeditions kits.

 Expeditions works on Android, Chrome OS, and Apple® iOS® devices.
 To build your own kit, you need: